avikman/TakeHomeChallenge/README.md

 6) Execute `SolutionUsingDataFrame.scala` from IntelliJ.

-7) Output for Step 2 is available into `Run` section of IntelliJ.
+7) Output for Step 2 is available from `Run` section of IntelliJ.

 8) Postgres table data can be checked from shell using below steps
    - login into postgres database, run `psql -U postgres`